-This option is only available to customers using the TimeOff Plus or TimeOff Enterprise. products.
+Booking validation rules are only available to customers using the TimeOff Plus or TimeOff Enterprise products.
 The TimeAttend and TimeOff products include similar validations, but many of them are automatically applied.

 Replicon offers multiple validation options by default, as outlined below.
 In addition to being available for selection within a time off type, the list of validations may also be available at Adminstration > Time Off > Time Off Booking Validation Rules.

 If you are a TimeOff Enterprise customer, we can help you create custom validations to meet your business requirements.
 Please contact your Customer Success Manager for more information.

 Only allows submission if the booking is exactly 14 calendar days long

 Prevents submission if the user tries to book more time off than they are scheduled to work, based on their assigned office schedule.
 For example, if the user is scheduled to work 7 hours and tries to book 8 hours off, they will be prevented.

 If the user is not scheduled to work, either because there are no hours in his office schedule or the day is a holiday, a booking can’t be submitted for that day.

 We recommend adding this validation for all time off types except the type used to create holiday bookings.
 If the validation is assigned to that time off type, bookings cannot be created on holidays.